zachjustice/saturday/README.md

   * move entity.token field to access_tokens
   * logout invalidates token

-* Enable personal user photos.
+* Enable personal user photos?
     * user_content table
     * topic_content has references to user_content.id
     * let's us backup all user photos without requiring each photo to have a topic